taruen/taruen.github.io/src/_posts/2019-04-16-common-voice-kazakh.markdown

 page](https://voice.mozilla.org/en/faq) of the project, Mozillians mention 10000 hours as an approximate number of validated hours needed to train a production speech-to-text system, so that's something to strive for.
-It does sound like a lot, but when divided even by conservative numbers of Kazakh speakers, it requires each person to record sentences for about 4 seconds.
+It does sound like a lot, but when divided among even a conservative number of Kazakh speakers, it requires each person to record sentences for about 4 seconds.
 That is a much less scary number ;)